-In 2017, around 25 % of annual revenues were financed by the public authorities.
+Some 27 % of annual AHV revenue was financed by the public authorities in 2018.
 This amount consists of the Federal contribution, levies on value-added tax revenue and money raised by the casino tax.

 Insurance benefits (selection)

 Annual ordinary pensions for insured parties with a full contribution period from age 64 (women) or from age 65 (men).